rkaushick-neu/open-data-web-analytics/README.md

 ## Aim
 1. To analyze and visualize the existing data.
-2. To identify external data sources to enhance existing visualizations.
+2. To identify external events or data sources to enhance visualizations.
-3. To perform predictions on how the data may change over time.
+3. To discover trends in the data to gain insights on how the data may change over time.

 ## Data